 Our intern, Cam Higgins, is pretty game for most things.
 Case in point: bear suit.
 With that in mind, we thought, "Why don't we send him through some big river rapids and ask him to report back on the experience?"
 As locals, we all have our own crazy Snake River rafting experiences, but since the 8-Mile whitewater trip is a bona fide Jackson Hole classic, we were looking for a fresh(water) perspective.
-Cam and our photographer were lucky enough to float the Snake River Canyon with Sands Whitewater & Scenic River Trips, one of the most respected and longest-running outfits in the valley.
 Here's Cam's story:

 Since I moved to Jackson Hole, I’ve become very good at falling down.
 I tumble off snowboards and barstools and bike seats and pop back up as if nothing has happened.
 So why is it that here, perched on the corner of an eight-man inflatable raft, my heart is thumping like a hippie’s bongo?